h3artbl33d/encryption-works-h3b/encryption_works.md

 *Dedicated to cypherpunks, and to whistleblowers past and future.*

-A publication of [Freedom of the Press Foundation](https://freedom.press/).
+Forked from a publication of [Freedom of the Press Foundation](https://freedom.press/).
 Original version written by Micah Lee and published July 2013.
 Updated version written by Tommy Collison and published September 2015.
+Reinterpreted and edited by [h3artbl33d](https://h3artbl33d.nl) January 2019.
 Licensed as [Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/).

 If you're interested in contributing to Encryption Works, or have ideas for what this guide should cover, please check out the project on [GitHub](https://github.com/freedomofpress/encryption-works/blob/master/CONTRIBUTING.md).